I may earn from qualified Amazon & Affiliate purchases at no cost to you.

 A: Depending on how tense your facial muscles are or how bloated your face is, some people see results after the first massage.

-Carolyn Cleaves - from Carolyn's Facial Fitness, says she has seen a significant reduction in fine lines and crepey skin after using her electric gua sha daily for several months.
+Carolyn Cleaves from Carolyn's Facial Fitness says she's seen a reduction in fine lines and crepey skin after using her electric gua sha daily for several months.

 Her electric gua sha heats up and vibrates, so it helps distribute anti-aging creams better.
 You can see her before and after pictures here...